nuejs/nue/packages/nuejs.org/docs/view-transitions.md

 A thumbnail can morph into a full header image across pages, linking views naturally.

 ## Performance tweaks
-Nue optimizes view transitions beyond standard turbolinking:
+Nue optimizes view transitions beyond standard turbo-linking:
 - **Smart DOM diffing**: Instead of replacing the `<body>`, only differing elements update, minimizing reflows.
 - **Stylesheet toggling**: Linked stylesheets are enabled or disabled — not wiped and reloaded — boosting browser performance.